FreakC-Foundation/FreakC/README.md

 </div>

 ## What is FreakC ?
-FreakC is a transpiled esoteric scripting programming language that... has nothing to do with the C programming language.
-This programming language's syntax is dirty and funny (or even offensive), but it can actually make many decent programs.
-The language is very similar to Batch, and it is also transpiled to Batch.
+FreakC is a transpiled esoteric scripting language that... has nothing to do with the C programming language.
+This language's syntax is dirty and funny (or even offensive), but it can actually make many decent programs.
+It is very similar to Batch, and it is also transpiled to Batch.
 <a href="https://discord.com/invite/FDQXjX3b">Proceed to Discord...</a>

 ## Why FreakC ?